jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 He hurried to his chamber and was down again in a few minutes dressed as a com- mon loafer.
 With his collar turned up, his shiny, seedy coat, his red cravat, and his worn boots, he was a perfect sample of the class.

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 176

 “I think that this should do,” said he, glancing into the glass above the fireplace.
 “I only wish that you could come with me, Watson, but I fear that it won’t do.
 I may